Port-Hamiltonian formulation and symplectic discretization of Plate models. Part I : Mindlin model for thick plates: Mindlin theory for thick plates

 The Mindlin plate theory, originally presented in \cite{mindlin}, is more suited for plates having a large thickness.
-The fibers of the plate are supposed to remain straight after the deformation, but not necessarily normal to the mid-plane.
-For this reason two new kinematic variables have to be added, in order to represent the deflection of the cross section along the $x$ (corresponding to angle $\psi_y$) and $y$ axis (corresponding to angle $-\psi_x$).
-The displacement field is therefore given by the following relations
+The fibers, i.e. a segment perpendicular to the mid-plane, of the plate are supposed to remain straight after the deformation, but not necessarily normal to the mid-plane.
+For this reason two new kinematic variables have to be added, in order to represent the deflection of the cross sections. { Let $\theta_x$ denote the deflection of the cross section with respect to the opposite side of the $y$ axis and $\theta_y$ its deflection along the $x$ axis.
+The displacement field is therefore given by the following relations: